 How often does it happen?

-A menstrual cycle lasts on average 28 days, but some women will experience slightly shorter or longer cycles, too.
+A menstrual cycle lasts on average 28 days, but some people will experience slightly shorter or longer cycles, too.
 This doesn’t mean that you will bleed for 28 days straight!
 It means that the bleeding part will happen around every 28 days (counting the first day of your last period as day 1).

-That said, some women may find that they get their first period and then nothing for a few months.
+That said, some people may find that they get their first period and then nothing for a few months.
 This is considered to be normal and is just your body’s way of adjusting – it should find its own rhythm in a few months.

 How long will it last?

 Your period could last anywhere between 2 – 8 days.
 It’s generally heavier in the first few days, but should get lighter towards the end of it.
-You may also find that you like to use different products at different times to suit your flow.
+You may also find that you like to use different products at different times to best suit your flow.

 How much blood will I lose?

 Probably a lot less than you think!
 During your period, you’ll lose about 2 – 7 tablespoons of blood – the rest is just mucus and discharge.
 (If you think you’re experiencing super heavy periods, we recommend visiting a trusted doctor).